SachCZ/gain-calculator/README.md

 The usage of this package is demonstrated with following example:

-For more examples please refer to the examples section in documentation.
+To get started or to see more examples please refer to the [documentation]().
-The whole documentation consisting of getting started, more usage examples and API reference can be found [here](#)